Drew Golz

 Drew Golz (born c.
-1989/1990) is an American former college baseball and men's soccer player from Illinois.
+1989 or 1990) is an American former college baseball and men's soccer player from Illinois.
 A native of River Forest, Illinois, he attended Oak Park and River Forest High School where he earned All-state recognition in both sports.
 He was a two-sport All-College Conference of Illinois and Wisconsin honoree (three times in soccer and two times in baseball) for NCAA Division III Wheaton College (IL).

 He was a two-time Academic All-America selectee in both sports and earned both Soccer Academic All-America Team Member of the Year and Baseball Academic All-America Team Member of the Year recognition at NCAA Division III Wheaton College in Illinois.
 He was the first male student-athlete to be named Academic All-America of the Year in two sports in the same year and earned all-sport recognition as the 2012 Academic All-America Team Member of the Year.
 He was the first men's soccer player and the first baseball player to win the overall Academic All-America Team Member of the Year recognition.